hipe/tmx/common/doc/issues/030-boxxy.md

 *inferences*. as mentioned above, our implementation is concerned in part with "paying back" these inferences.

-these inferences are *not* based on an assumption of a two-way isomorphicism between "constantspace" and filesystem: we allow that there can be arbitrary constants defined in the subject module that have no counterpart node in the filesystem. however, for the converse we *do* model as a strong
+these inferences are *not* based on an assumption of a two-way isomorphism between "constantspace" and filesystem: we allow that there can be arbitrary constants defined in the subject module that have no counterpart node in the filesystem. however, for the converse we *do* model as a strong
-isomorphicism: any "nodes" that we discover through the mechanism of [#024] #note-1, we model an inference of the existence of an "approximated" const when a corresponding "concrete" const is not known.
+isomorphism: any "nodes" that we discover through the mechanism of [#024] #note-1, we model an inference of the existence of an "approximated" const when a corresponding "concrete" const is not known.